mathieudutour/cordova-plugin-hotpushes/README.md

 Parameter | Description
 --------- | ------------
-`options.src` | `String` URL to hot push endpoint `options.versionJSONPFileName` | `String` Name of the jsonp file containing the version information.
-`options.versionJSONFileName` | `String` Name of the json file containing the version information `options.type` | `String` _(Optional)_ Defines the hot push strategy applied to the content.<br/>The type `replace` is the default behaviour that completely removes existing content then copies new content from a zip file.<br/> The type `merge` will download and replace only content which has changed.
+`options.src` | `String` URL to hot push endpoint `options.versionFileName` | `String` Name of the json file containing the version information `options.type` | `String` _(Optional)_ Defines the hot push strategy applied to the content.<br/>The type `replace` is the default behaviour that completely removes existing content then copies new content from a zip file.<br/> The type `merge` will download and replace only content which has changed.
 `options.headers` | `Object` _(Optional)_ Set of headers to use when requesting the remote content from `options.src`.
 `options.archiveURL` | `String` _(Mandatory if `options.type === 'replace'`)_ URL of the zip containing the files to hot push.